 A multitude of process and data flows are possible.
 Basically all home automation sensors deliver sensor data to the environmental health monitor at an implementation-defined frequency.
 All body area sensors deliver sensor data to the mobile device at an implementation-defined frequency.

-The first sequence flow shows an emergency detected by a home automation sensor:
+The first sequence flow shows an emergency (heart attack) detected by a body area sensor: